 Our second prep challenge for August is to buy emergency shelter equipment.
 If you enjoy camping you probably have some equipment already.
 Everyone will need camping supplies to sleep in your yard or at a shelter following a disaster.
 You can also shelter in place in your tent inside your home if windows have been broken.
 This time of year you’ll find sales on tents and sleeping bags which is wonderful!
-Over time, gather the basics and keep them together in case you need to evacuate.
+Over time, gather the basics and keep them organized.

 Buy Emergency Shelter Equipment

-- Red Cross volunteers may not be ready for you when you arrive at an emergency shelter.
-Be self-sufficient and bring your own tent and other items just in case.
+- Red Cross volunteers may not have enough emergency shelter supplies.
+Be self-sufficient and bring your own tent.

 - A tent should provide privacy, warmth, shelter from weather, and be light enough to carry.
 Find one large enough for your family, pets, and supplies.

 - After a disaster, you may end up camping in a parking lot or field.
-Most tents are easy to set up, but don’t be afraid to ask for help if needed.
+Most tents are easy to set up, but don’t be afraid to ask for help.

 - Buy a sleeping bag that is rated for the coldest nighttime temperatures where you live.
 If you get hot, sleep on top of it.
 Hopefully yours will come with a bag.